Temperate forest: Mixed

 As the name implies, conifers and broadleaf trees grow in the same area.
 The main trees found in these forests in North America and Eurasia include fir, oak, ash, maple, birch, beech, poplar, elm and pine.
 Other plant species may include magnolia, prunus, holly, and rhododendron.
 In South America, conifer and oak species predominate.
 In Australia, eucalypts are the predominant trees.
 Hardwood evergreen trees which are widely spaced and are found in the Mediterranean region are olive, cork, oak and stone pine.

 Temperate rainforest

 Temperate rainforests are the wettest of all the types, and are found only in very wet coastal areas.
-Trees here are all evergreens, and are typically covered with thick moss and underbrush.
 Adding to its rarity is that most of the temperate rainforests outside protected areas have been cut down and no longer exist.
-Currently, complete temperate rainforests can only be found in select areas of the Pacific Northwest, parts of Chile and New Zealand.
-Small stands can be found in Great Britain and southern Australia.
+Temperate rainforests can, however, still be found in some areas, including the Pacific Northwest, southern Chile, northern Turkey (along with some regions of Bulgaria and Georgia), most of Japan, and others.